Movatterモバイル変換

 Websitesonypictures.com

-From 1971 until the end of 1987, Columbia's international theatrical distribution operations were a joint venture withWarner Bros. named Columbia-Warner Distributors, and in some countries, this joint venture also distributed films from other companies like withEMI Films andCannon Films in the UK under the names of Columbia-EMI-Warner Distributors in 1978 and later Columbia-Cannon-Warner Distributors in 1986.
-The UK venture was dissolved in 1988.
+Columbia Pictures started its own UK theatrical arm in 1929, operating under the name Columbia Pictures Corporation Limited.[9] from 1971 until the end of 1987, Columbia's international theatrical distribution operations were a joint venture withWarner Bros. named Columbia-Warner Distributors, and in some countries, this joint venture also distributed films from other companies like withEMI Films andCannon Films in the UK under the names of Columbia-EMI-Warner Distributors in 1978 and later Columbia-Cannon-Warner Distributors in 1986.
+When its theatrical distribution joint venture ended in 1988, the company was later renamed Filmbank Distributors as a non-theatrical licensor.[10][11]
+Columbia Pictures Corporation Limited remained the sole distributor in the UK.[12]

-In Australia, which from 1975 to 1996,20th Century-Fox andColumbia Pictures formed an alliance that they would distribute films for the Australian market, initially going under the name Fox Columbia Film Distributors, before Hoyts came to the venture, and it was renamed first to Hoyts Fox Columbia TriStar Films, then Fox Columbia TriStar Films.[8]
+In Australia, Columbia Pictures Pty Ltd operated the theatrical release from 1935.[13] which from 1975 to 1996,20th Century-Fox andColumbia Pictures formed an alliance that they would distribute films for the Australian market, initially going under the name Fox Columbia Film Distributors, before Hoyts came to the venture, and it was renamed first to Hoyts Fox Columbia TriStar Films, then Fox Columbia TriStar Films.[14]
+Sony Pictures Releasing Pty Limited took over distribution operations directly.[15][16]

 On February 6, 2014, Columbia TriStar Warner Filmes de Portugal Ltda., a joint venture withWarner Bros. which distributed films from both companies in Portugal, announced that they will close their offices on March 31.[17]
 Sony Pictures' films are distributed in Portugal by Big Picture Films since then, whileNOS Audiovisuais took over the distribution duties for Warner Bros. films in the country.